mlsample/mRNA-Design/README.md

 Repo to store files for structring strand files.
+Just to check all is ok